Home - Blog

 The History of PCBs

-Albert Hanson, a German scientist, was one of the individuals that started a quest to create a more straightforward electrical pathway.
-No doubt, his invention didn’t look like the PCBs.
-But it paved the way for the device’s creation.
+Albert Hanson, a German scientist, was one of the individuals who started a quest to create a more straightforward electrical pathway.
+His invention didn’t look like PCBs, but it paved the way for the device’s creation.

 Albert filed a patent for a device in 1903 to enhance telephone exchange boards.